hengyizhangcn/FontTest/README.md

 # FontTest
-The font, include the ascender, capHeight, xHeight, leading, descender...
+The font attributes, include the ascender, capHeight, xHeight, leading, descender etc.

 Their positions show in the lines with different color!